-The first day of the first reporting period following the change in business model that results in an entity reclassifying financial assets.

-regular way purchase or sale

-A purchase or sale of a financial asset under a contract whose terms require delivery of the asset within the time frame established generally by regulation or convention in the marketplace concerned.
+purchased or originated creditimpaired financial assetPurchased or originated financial asset(s) that are credit-impaired on initial recognition.reclassification dateThe first day of the first reporting period following the change in business regular way purchase or saleA purchase or sale of a financial asset under a contract whose terms require delivery of the asset within the time frame established generally by regulation or convention in the marketplace concerned.

-transaction costs

-Incremental costs that are directly attributable to the acquisition, issue or disposal of a financial asset or financial liability (see paragraph B5.4.8).
+transaction costs Incremental costs that are directly attributable to the acquisition, issue or disposal of a financial asset or financial liability (see paragraph B5.4.8).
 An incremental cost is one that would not have been incurred if the entity had not acquired, issued or disposed of the financial instrument.